Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Knowles smiled. "...You obviously love this place.
 And the job!
 I almost feel bad, taking it over."

 Gabe shrugged.
 "It’s the right time for me to go," he said.
-"And...being honest, the right time for someone of your background to take over."
+"And... being honest, the right time for someone of your background to take over."
 There was much he left unsaid.

 It didn’t need saying.
 Knowles nodded solemnly, and stood.
 "Well then," he said.
 "I shouldn’t keep you from enjoying your final day on the job.
 I gather the office has quite a party planned."